mubayedz/SoapUIProjects/README.md

 # SoapUIProjects

-This is a SoapUIProject that was made by Java 1.8.0
+This is a SoapUIProject that was made by jdk1.8.0_221 to run the test cases And Groovy to write the scripts

 If you want to run this project with Jenkins: